kubernetes/enhancements/keps/sig-api-machinery/4330-compatibility-versions/README.md

 orchestration as we are taking smaller and more incremental steps forward, which means there is less to “undo” on a failure condition.

-In beta, we intend to introduce support for greater compatibilty version skew (specifically, N-3) so that it would be possible to skip-level upgrade a Kubernetes control-plane, by means of:
+In beta, we intend to introduce support for greater compatibility version skew (specifically, N-3) so that it would be possible to skip-level upgrade a Kubernetes control-plane, by means of: